coryVkeith/ViCAT_dev/README.md

 - [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 - [samtools](http://www.htslib.org/)
 - [bamtools](https://github.com/pezmaster31/bamtools)
-- R packages: ggplot2; gridExtra; plyr
+- R packages: ggplot2; gridExtra; plyr, deseq2, phyloseq
 - Python (3.6 or higher) packages: Bipython; sys

 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Installation

+## Anaconda environment yaml
-If tools are not installed on your HPC download the tools and install.
-Change the paths to the tools in `config.sh` to include the full path of the newly installed tools.
+`ViCAT.yml` is included in the home directory.
+If this is the installation, do not change the lines in the `config.sh` file that include the paths to the tools.

-`SPADES="path/to/spades"`
+To install an environment containing all of the tools:
+    `conda env create -f ViCAT.yml`

+## Anaconda
-Alternatively, create an Anaconda environment and download all of the tools with conda.
+Create an Anaconda environment and download all of the tools with conda or pip.
+If this is the installation, do not change the lines in the `config.sh` file that include the paths to the tools.

 `conda create -n ViCAT python=3.7`

 `conda activate ViCAT`

 `pip install [packages]`
+OR
 `conda install -c bioconda [tool]`

+## Manual installion of tools

+If tools are not installed on your HPC download the tools and install.
+Change the paths to the tools in `config.sh` to include the full path of the newly installed tools.

+    - Example: `SPADES="path/to/spades"`

 --------------------------------------------------------------------------------------------------------------------------------------------------------